 2 dried bay leaves

-1 14-oz can crushed tomatoes (i like san marzano and/or fire-roasted tomatoes)
+1 14-oz can crushed or diced tomatoes (i like san marzano and/or fire-roasted tomatoes)

-4 cups low-sodium veggie stock or broth + water to consistency
+4 cups veggie stock or broth, low sodium preferred

-parmesan cheese rind, about 3″ long (use yellow miso, to taste, for vegan)
+parmesan cheese rind, about 3″ long OR 1 tablespoon yellow or white miso, for vegan

 Optional Ingredients (for serving)